goetz-markgraf/gamma-library/LEARN_GAMMA.md

 ## calling functions

-There are two kinds of function call in _Gamma_.
+There are two kinds of function call in _gamma_.

 ### function calls by name